consp1racy/android-support-preference/README.md

   - Open methods for converting `T` to `CharSequence`.
   - Allows different string representations for selected spinner item and drop down menu.

-## Features on top of preference-v7
+## Features on top of AndroidX Preference

-- Using appcompat-v7 features.
+- Using AppCompat features.
 - Material preference item layouts out of the box.
 - Icon and dialog icon tinting and padding.
 - <s>`EditTextPreference` understands `EditText` XML attributes.</s>
   - Use `EditTextPreference.setOnCreateEditTextListener(OnCreateEditTextListener)` to setup your input field.
-- Several preference widgets not publicly available in preference-v7 or SDK.
+- Several preference widgets not publicly available in AndroidX or SDK.
     - `RingtonePreference`, `SeekBarPreference`, `SeekBarDialogPreference`, `MultiSelectListPreference`
 - Subscreen navigation implementation.
 - `ListPreference` can optionally show as a simple menu in a popup instead of a dialog.